-very precisely.
+Natural forcings (arising from solar variability and aerosol emissions via volcanic activity) are also specified elements in the CMIP5 experimental protocol, but their future time evolutions are not prescribed very precisely.
 A repeated 11-year cycle for total solar irradiance (Lean and Rind, 2009) is suggested for future projections but the periodicity is not specified precisely as solar cycles vary in length.
 Some models include the effect of orbital variations as well, but most do not.
 For volcanic eruptions, no specific CMIP5 prescription is given for future emissions or concentration data, the general recommendation being that volcanic aerosols should either be omitted entirely both from the control experiment and future projections or the same background volcanic aerosols should be prescribed in both.
 This provides a consistent framework for model intercomparison given a lack of knowledge of when future large eruptions will occur.
-In general models have adhered to this guidance, but there are variations in the background volcanic aerosol levels chosen (zero or an average volcano background in general) and some cases, for example, Australian Community Climate and Earth System Simulator (ACCESS)1.0 and ACCESS1.3 (Dix et al., 2013), where the background volcanic aerosol in future differs significantly from that in the control experiment, with a small effect on future RF.
+In general models have adhered to this guidance, but there are variations in the background volcanic aerosol levels chosen (zero or an average volcano background in general) and some cases, e.g., ACCESS1.0 and ACCESS1.3 (Dix et al., 2013), where the background volcanic aerosol in future differs significantly from that in the control experiment, with a small effect on future radiative forcing.

-For the other natural aerosols (dust, sea-salt, etc.), no emission or concentration data are recommended.
+For the other natural aerosols (dust, sea-salt, etc.), no emission or concentration data is recommended.
 The emissions are potentially computed interactively by the models themselves and may change with climate, or prescribed from separate model simulations carried out in the implementation of CMIP5 experiments, or simply held constant.
-Natural aerosols (mineral dust and sea salt) are in a few cases prescribed with no year-to-year variation (giving no transient forcing effect), in some cases prescribed from data sets computed off-line as described above, and in other cases calculated interactively via prognostic or diagnostic calculations.
-The degree to which natural aerosol emissions are interactive is effectively greater in some such models than others, however, as mineral dust emissions are more constrained when land vegetation cover is specified (e.g., as in Commonwealth Scientific and Industrial Research Organisation (CSIRO)-Mk3.6.0) (Rotstayn et al., 2012) than when vegetation is allowed to evolve dynamically (e.g., as in Hadley Centre new Global Environmental Model 2-ES (HadGEM2-ES)) (Jones et al., 2011) (Table 9.A.1).
+Natural aerosols (mineral dust and sea salt) are in a few cases prescribed with no yearto-year variation (giving no transient forcing effect), in some cases prescribed from datasets computed offline as described above, and in other cases calculated interactively via prognostic or diagnostic calculations.
+The degree to which natural aerosol emissions are interactive is effectively greater in some such models than others, however, as mineral dust emissions are more constrained when land vegetation cover is specified (e.g., as in CSIRO-Mk3.6) (Rotstayn et al., 2012) than when vegetation is allowed to evolve dynamically (e.g., as in HadGEM2-ES) (Jones et al., 2011) (Table 9.A.1).